Saturday, July 8, 2017

 July 6 – The International Date Line

-So this was a rather long winded say of saying I don’t have much to say about July 6th because it mostly disappeared on us!
+This was a rather long winded say of saying I don’t have much to say about July 6th because it mostly disappeared on us!
 We left from Vancouver and flew for about 12 hours, all the way through to Manila, Philippines.
-This was the longest leg of the trip but it seemed to pass quite quickly, partially because of the excellent little seatback tv’s with movies, tv and music, but also because the flight attendants seemed to be constantly bringing food around, and good food is a great way to fight boredom.
+This was the longest leg of the trip but it seemed to pass quite quickly, partially because of the excellent little seatback tv’s with movies, television series, and music, but also because the flight attendants seemed to be constantly bringing food around, and food is a great way to fight boredom.
 I wasn’t actually bored at all - it’s not often that you have 12 hours to do absolutely nothing, so much of the time I just listened to music, thought about things, and dozed off from time to time.